Themes

 MD PhD

-My research focuses on understanding stress and resilience in real-world and controlled settings, using daily life stress measurements and linking them to laboratory findings through collaborations like DESTRESS (Consortium Leader, NWA, National Science Agenda) and Stress-in-Action (co-applicant, Dutch Research Council Gravitation).
-I investigate the psychological, biological, and mental health impacts of (childhood) trauma, to understand depression and anxiety but also to develop targeted interventions.
-Additionally, I explore individual differences in stress reactivity, integrating (epi)genetic, psychological, and environmental factors.
-My overall goal is to understand how stress impacts individuals through these multiple lenses and to unravel the complex and dynamic interplay between an individual and his/her environment.
-To this end, I am active at the national (Founder of STRESS-NL foundation) and international level (Chair ECNP Resilience Network, Steering Committee Global Stress and Resilience Network).
-Ultimately, as a clinical psychiatrist and researcher, I want to improve mental health outcomes for patients suffering from stress-related disorders.
+He investigates the psychological, biological, and mental health impacts of (childhood) trauma, to understand depression and anxiety but also to develop targeted interventions.
+Additionally, he explores individual differences in stress reactivity, integrating (epi)genetic, psychological, and environmental factors.
+His overall goal is to understand how stress impacts individuals through these multiple lenses.
+And to unravel the complex and dynamic interplay between an individual and his/her environment.
+To this end, Christiaan is active at the national level (Founder of STRESS-NL foundation).
+And international level (Chair ECNP Resilience Network, Steering Committee Global Stress and Resilience Network).
+Ultimately, as a clinical psychiatrist and researcher, he wants to improve mental health outcomes for patients suffering from stress-related disorders.

-My work not only drives scientific innovation but also influences public discourse, as seen in my books on burnout (‘Spellbound by burn-out’) and antidepressants (‘Do antidepressants work?’), which demystify complex issues and engage diverse audiences
+Finally, his work not only drives scientific innovation but also influences public discourse.
+As seen in his books on burnout (‘Spellbound by burn-out’) and antidepressants (‘Do antidepressants work?’), which demystify complex issues and engage diverse audiences.